zeraton-de/cockpit-docs/guide/README.md

 ### Key Features

-* **Manage flexible content models.** There are no pre-defined content models.
+- **Manage flexible content models.** There are no pre-defined content models.
 Define the content model yourself.
-* **Uncluttered UI.** Cockpit offers you a modern and simple user interface.
+- **Uncluttered UI.** Cockpit offers you a modern and simple user interface.
-* **One system, consume it the way you want.** Receive your content via a simple API.
+- **One system, consume it the way you want.** Receive your content via a simple API.

-### The Advantages Of Going Headless:
+### The Advantages Of Going Headless

 1. No presentation limitations – build the best design ever.
 2. Content for multiple channels – create content once, consume anywhere.